MASONIC EDUCATION

 Thinkers wanted, apply within

-We proudly present Craftsmen Online’s Reading Room, a Masonic Reading Group presented in a hybrid (online and in-person) format.
-These meetings focus on a reading selection from a Masonic book, discussed by a panel of Brothers during a secure Zoom Meeting.
+We proudly present Craftsmen Online’s Reading Room, a Masonic Reading Group presented on YouTube.
+These meetings focus on a reading selection from a Masonic book or Masonic theme, discussed by a panel of Brothers.
 Our programs are free, open to all Masons in good standing, and those with an interest in the Ancient and Gentle Craft of Freemasonry.
-Additionally, all programs are recorded and available on our YouTube channel.
+All programs are recorded and available on our YouTube channel.

 OUR NEXT EVENT